software-mansion/react-native-svg/USAGE.md

 >
 > If you are still using the Webpack bundler, we recommend migrating to Metro.
 This [documentation](https://docs.expo.dev/router/migrate/from-expo-webpack/) provides a good guide on how to migrate a website from Expo Webpack to Expo Metro.

-If, for some reason, you are using the Webpack bundler, the following steps are important:
+If you are using the Webpack bundler, the following steps are needed:

 - Install `@react-native/assets-registry/registry` as a project dependency.
 - Ensure that you have the proper configuration to parse flow files from `@react-native/assets-registry/registry`.